LinkedIn for Your Business

 Optimizing Your Page

-Like any business page on social media, you should present a great first impression to visitors, provide them with the information they’re seeking, and be easily found for your organization type and industry.
+Like any business profile on social media, you should present a great first impression to visitors, provide them with the information they’re seeking, and be easily found for your organization type and industry in searches.
 Whether your page is new or established, ensure you’re leveraging all available fields such as uploading quality profile and cover images as well as completing all applicable Edit Page sections such as adding contact information, a company description, and the prominent call to action button.

-To maximize your visibility, carefully consider the industry you associate with your page and the specialties available from the Edit Page setting.
+To maximize your visibility, indicate your brand’s industry and specialties within the Edit Page setting.
 LinkedIn also allows you to easily invite connections of your personal profile to bolster your company page’s following.

 Publishing Content

 Like all social media platforms, you should publish content at regular intervals on LinkedIn.
-Avoid what’s known as “binge posting” by posting several updates in a short period of time and then failing to post again for a while, creating an appearance of inactivity.
+Avoid only posting in sporadic bursts which can create an appearance of inactivity and inhibit follower engagement.

 Targeted Advertising

-Similar to Facebook, LinkedIn offers advertising on its platform to targeted audiences of potential customers.
-You can select a campaign spend within your marketing budget and choose groups of users to target with ads based on their characteristics such as location and job title.
-The ads dashboard then provides transparent performance data for evaluating the effectiveness of your ads.
+LinkedIn also offers advertising to reach targeted audiences of potential customers.
+Professionals can be targeted with ads based on characteristics including location, job title, and self-identified skills.
+LinkedIn’s ads dashboard then provides transparent performance data for evaluating the effectiveness of your ads.

 Free Resources

 Many great tools are available to grow your LinkedIn presence and lessen the effort involved with publishing great content.
-For images, you can utilize a high-quality stock photo website such as Pexels with libraries of royalty-free images.
-For organizing your content, Google Drive’s tools offer free software for planning and collaborating with team members.
-Lastly, social media management tools such as Buffer offer the ability to post to multiple social media platforms simultaneously and to schedule your posts in advance.
+For images, you can utilize a stock photo website such as Pexels or Unsplash with libraries of royalty-free images.
+For organizing your content, Google Drive provides free software for planning and collaborating with team members.
+Lastly, social media management tools such as Buffer allow you to post to multiple social media platforms simultaneously and to schedule your posts in advance.

 Summary